ArnaoutLab/Lucie/README.md

 Preserves the UCIML API to the best of its ability, with one minor change (see below).

-Succeeds on around 83% of datasets with valid download links, and includes manually cleaned datasets to allow all top 100 datasets to be imported.
+Succeeds on 95.4% of the top 250 datasets, and includes manually cleaned datasets to allow all top 100 datasets to be imported.

 GitHub: https://github.com/ArnaoutLab/Lucie

-PyPI Package:
+PyPI Package: `pip install lucie`

 ArXiV Paper: